-Pre-college sports camps are the perfect way to get in front of college recruiters and to spend the summer doing what you love: playing sports.
-After figuring out which kind of camp is right for, get applying sooner rather than later to ensure yourself a spot in the camp of your choice.
+Pre-college sports camps are the perfect way to get in front of college recruiters and spend the summer doing what you love: playing your sport!
+After you figure out what kind of camp is right for, start applying sooner rather than later to ensure you get a spot in the camp of your choice.
 We hope you have a great and productive summer at an awesome sports camp that will benefit your future!

 For more about college athletics and tips on getting recruited, check out our College Athletics section.